 - IMS recognizes the value of technology in helping students to succeed academically.
-As such, e-Readers have been approved for use during the school day for academic purposes.
-Other devices (cell phones, laptops, & tablets) are allowed only when explicit teacher approval for a designated educational purpose has been given. - With the exception of teacher-approved use for a designated educational purpose, cellular phone use, including text messaging, is not permitted during school hours.
-In the event of non-authorized use during school hours, or that a cell phone causes a disruption (rings during school), the phone may be confiscated. - Electronic devices of a non-academic nature (MP3 players, handheld games, etc.) are not permitted to be used during the school day, unless approved for a designated educational purpose. - Please note that IMS cannot be responsible for lost or missing electronic devices.
+As such, each student will be issued a District-owned device for academic use at school and at home throughout the school year.
+The use of these devices is governed at all times (at school and home) by the IUFSD Acceptable Use Policy and Code of Conduct.
+Students are expected to care for these devices, keep them in a protective case (provided by the District), and promptly report any damages. - Cellular phone use, including text messaging, is not permitted during school hours.
+Cell phones should remain powered off and in a locker or bag for the duration of the school day.
+In the event of use during school hours, or that a cell phone causes a disruption (rings during school), the phone may be confiscated.
+Families will be notified of confiscated devices and a parent/guardian may be asked to pick up the device in cases of multiple infractions.
+Similarly, electronic devices of a non-academic nature (Handheld games, etc.) are not permitted to be used during the school day.
+Please note that IMS cannot be responsible for lost or missing electronic devices.